big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/end_to_end.md

 ## End-to-end: one-click execution with RPAC

 We put an example in our public S3 bucket `s3://reproduceexampleofrpac`.
 The default `--one_click` args in `main.py` file is False.
-If you would like to execution data analytics in one-click, imply `--one_click`.
+If you would like to execution data analytics in one command, imply `--one_click`.

 Follow previous steps to set up your configurations, then run `python3 main.py --one_click`.